wp-plugins/authorizenet-woocommerce-addon/readme.txt

 == Description ==

-This plugin acts as an addon for woocommerce to implement a payment gateway for Authorize.Net for accepting credit cards payments
+This plugin acts as an addon for WooCommerce to implement a payment method  for accepting Credit Cards Payments via Authorize.Net Gateway

 This plugin uses AIM (Advance Integration Module) PHP SDK from Authorize.Net® Bundled with plugin